Sunnyside Up: Synopsis

-The program has its genesis as a TV version of the popular radio variety program The Happy Gang on sister radio station 3DB.
+The program had its genesis as a TV version of the popular radio variety program The Happy Gang on HSV-7's sister radio station 3DB.
 The first TV edition of The Happy Gang appeared on HSV-7 on 30 August 1957 at 9.30pm and broadcast every Friday.

 From 23 May 1958, under the direction of producer Alf Spargo, the program was revamped with a refreshed line-up and a new title, Sunnyside Up.
 Original Happy Gang cast members Dick Cranbourne and John Stuart were dropped from the revamped show.

 The new Sunnyside Up was hosted in front of a live audience by race-caller and radio broadcaster Bill Collins, with comedy by Syd Heylen (Sydney from Sydney), Honest John Gilbert, Syd Hollister, Maurie Fields and Val Jellay.
 Singers included Shirlene Clancy, Ron Lees, Val Ruff, Tony Jenkins and Neil Williams.
 The Chordaires were a regular vocal group, as well as The Thin Men from 1960 to 1965 before they moved to Sydney to work on television there.

 Musical selections were eclectic and ambitious from latest pop hits, overseas show tunes, to operetta and contemporary ballet.
 A relatively large studio orchestra for television was under the direction of Jimmy Allan.
+Ivan Hutchinson began his career-long association with HSV-7 as a pianist on the show.

 The final episode of Sunnyside Up appeared on HSV-7 on 17 June 1966.

 A reunion of the cast of Sunnyside Up was planned for March 1973 as part of HSV-7's coverage of the opening of the annual Moomba Festival, but the segment was dropped at the last moment when the production was outsourced to Crawford Productions.